Her voice is more powerful—and magical—than she ever imagined.

 May these songs find you, mis panas, wherever you are.

-Because like me, you carry Venezuela in your heart.
+So you, like me, will carry Venezuela in your heart.

 This novel was co-written by a husband-and-wife team who write under a shared pseudonym.
 Our work has been published in the Hispanic literary magazine Letralia, Tierra de Letras and Caracas Chronicles, the most respected English-language Venezuelan news publication.